How to Volunteer and Help

 Nancy Herrman is a dedicated invasive plant volunteer.

 Help protect native plants by pulling and clipping invasive plants.
 We will train volunteers to identify the five or so target plants.
-Click here to register to join us in any of these sessions.
 We kindly ask that you not bring pets.
 Invasive plants can threaten and outcompete native plants.

 Bring gloves, hand clippers and water.
 We will supply instructions, examples and trash bags Wear long sleeves and pants and sun protection.
 We will have some tools to share.
 We will cancel if lightning or severe storms are anticipated.